Traditional African Mask with Intricate Carving and Wickerwork | Mid-20th Century

 Description

-This finely carved wooden mask is a remarkable example of Chokwe artistry, originating from Central Africa.
-Renowned for their rich cultural traditions, the Chokwe are celebrated for their ceremonial masks, which embody both artistic refinement and spiritual depth.
-This mask features a pronounced brow, serene closed eyes, and geometric forehead designs, hallmarks of Chokwe style.
-Wickerwork and fiber adornments add texture and dimension, enhancing its visual and cultural presence.
+This finely carved wooden mask is a remarkable example of Chokwe artistry originating from Central Africa.
+The Chokwe people are renowned for their ceremonial masks, which combine artistic refinement with spiritual meaning.
+This example features a pronounced brow, serene closed eyes, and geometric forehead designs—distinctive hallmarks of Chokwe craftsmanship.
+Wickerwork and fiber adornments add texture and dimensionality, enhancing both its visual presence and ceremonial significance.

 Features